Friendships Between Women: A Sensational Way to Combat Stress

 In order to understand how and in what way both men and women deal with stress, we must delve into the ever fascinating world of neuropsychology.

-- When a woman experiences anxiety and stress for a long time, a true “cocktail” of neurotransmitters in her bloodstream.
+- When a woman experiences anxiety and stress for a long time, a true “cocktail” of neurotransmitters flows through her bloodstream.
 Cortisol and epinephrine make up this cocktail.

 - This raises her blood pressure and blood sugar.